 comprehensive and critical listening.
 This is a speaking-intensive

-course, and participation may include original research, writing, and
+course, and participation may include original research, writing,

-delivery of several types of formal speeches, panel discussions, and
+and delivery of several types of formal speeches, panel discussions,

-varies between online, hybrid, and face-to-face formats.
+requirement varies between online, hybrid, and face-to-face

 - For face-to-face students ONLY: Steven A. Beebe and Susan J. Beebe.
 Concise Public Speaking Handbook, 3rd ed., Pearson, 2012.
 ISBN: 9780205753703